KyberNetwork/developer-portal/docs/widget-oauth.md

 **Note:** This widget is under development, and is provided to partners for early testing.

 Before you start, make sure you are already registered in https://kyber.network.
-You can register using https://kyber.network/users/sign_up?normal=true.
+You can register using https://kyberswap.com/users/sign_up?normal=true.
 Next, contact our KyberDeveloper group at https://t.me/KyberDeveloper to get a developer account.

 ## Step 1: Register your app

-Sign-in to `https://kyber.network/oauth/applications/` with your developer account and create an app.
+Sign-in to `https://kyberswap.com/oauth/applications/` with your developer account and create an app.

 Enter these inputs:
 * Name: name of your app
-* Icon: PNG or JPGjpg square icon
+* Icon: PNG or JPG square icon
-* Callback URIs: You can possibly provide multiple URIs, but they must be HTTPS (could use ngrok or localtunel to create https urls for testing)
+* Callback URIs: You can possibly provide multiple URIs, but they must be HTTPS (You can use ngrok or localtunel to create https urls for testing)
 * Scope: Leave this field empty for now

 After registration, save your `app ID` and `app secret` for later use.